Pasupateeswarar Temple, Karur

-Pasupateeswarar temple Karur, is located in Karur and is one of the seven Sivastalams.
+Pasupateeswarar temple, Karur is located in Karur and is one of the seven Sivastalams.
 This city was called karuvoor during the time of Sambandar's visit to this temple.
-From the inscriptions so far deciphered, it is clear that the temple existed during the reign of the king Rajendra Chola (1012-54 CE) since he gifted away land to this temple.
+From the inscriptions so far deciphered, it is clear that the temple existed during the reign of the king Rajendra Chola (1012-54 CE) since he gifted land to this temple.
 For the Kongu Cholas and Kongu Pandyas, the temple was a favourite and, it the drew undivided attention of the Vijayanagar rulers too.